King of the Ring tournament: Revivals

 After a five-year hiatus, the tournament returned in 2015.
 Quarterfinal matches were held on the April 27 episode of Raw, with the semifinals and final airing the following night exclusively as an event on WWE's online streaming service, the WWE Network, which launched in February 2014.
 Bad News Barrett defeated Neville in the final.
 At this time, the brand split was not in effect as the brand extension had been dissolved in August 2011; also in April 2011, the promotion ceased using its full name with "WWE" becoming an orphaned initialism.
 After another four-year hiatus and after the brand extension had been reinstated in 2016, the tournament returned in 2019 and featured wrestlers from Raw and SmackDown.
-In this tournament, there was a Raw bracket and a SmackDown bracket and the winners of each faced off in the King of the Ring tournament final.
+In this tournament, there was a Raw bracket and a SmackDown bracket and the winners of each faced off in the King of the Ring tournament final, becoming the standard for future tournaments.
 Tournament matches began on the August 19 episode of Raw and were held across episodes of Raw and SmackDown over the next month.
 The final was originally scheduled to occur at that year's Clash of Champions event, but was rescheduled to occur on the following night's episode of Raw on September 16.
 The tournament was won by Raw's Baron Corbin, who defeated SmackDown's Chad Gable in the final.

 The tournament returned in 2021 and was again between wrestlers from Raw and SmackDown.
-Like the 2019 tournament, there were two brackets, one for each brand.
 It began on the October 8 episode of SmackDown and continued across episodes of Raw and SmackDown, with the final held at the Crown Jewel event on October 21, 2021.
 Additionally, a women's version of the tournament was introduced, called Queen's Crown, and was held simultaneously alongside the men's tournament.
 Raw's Xavier Woods defeated SmackDown's Finn Bálor to win the 2021 tournament.

-In March 2023, it was announced that the tournament would return to having its own PPV and livestreaming event, but rebranded as King and Queen of the Ring to also incorporate the Queen's Crown tournament.
-The event is scheduled to be held on May 27, 2023.
-The 2023 tournament will again feature wrestlers from both Raw and SmackDown.
+During the June 6, 2025, episode of SmackDown, the 24th King of the Ring tournament, along with the third Queen of the Ring tournament, was announced to be held that month, culminating at the Night of Champions PPV and livestreaming event on June 28.
+Like with the 2024 tournament, the winner received a match for the world championship of their respective brand at SummerSlam.
+The final was between two SmackDown wrestlers, where Cody Rhodes defeated Randy Orton to earn a match for the Undisputed WWE Championship.